rpurinton/skeletonmq/README.md

-# Skeleton Discord Bot Template
+# SkeletonMQ Discord Bot Template

 This is a reusable template for building Discord bots in PHP.